nkiiskin/lolfs/README.md

                 It works exactly as 'lol cc' command.
 (See above).

-lolfs API:

-lolfs API:
+lolFS API:
 ==========

-     The API functions are explained in <lolfs.h>
+     The API prototypes are in <lolfs.h>
      They are identical to their standard C counterparts, except the "lol_" prefix in the name: